Turkey, EU agree on continued dialogue, renewal of migration deal

 Çavuşoğlu also reiterated Turkey’s will to form a commission to clarify any technical issues on the issue of S-400s during his meeting with Stoltenberg.

-Speaking on the comments of U.S. President Joe Biden's candidate for secretary of state that targeted Turkey last week, Çavuşoğlu underlined that, “One cannot reach anything with a language of threats.”
+Speaking on the comments of U.S. President Joe Biden's candidate for secretary of state that targeted Turkey last week, Çavuşoğlu said: “One cannot reach anything with a language of threats.”

 "The idea that a strategic, so-called strategic, partner of ours would actually be in line with one of our biggest strategic competitors in Russia is not acceptable," Antony Blinken told lawmakers on Jan.
 20.